-By category, the most common complaint (usually around 40 percent of total received) every year is repeated or continual calling practices.
+By category, the most common complaint (usually around 40 percent of the total received) every year is repeated or continual calling practices.
 This is where a collector practically acts like a jilted ex – your phone is just ringing off the hook for hours on end.

 The next most common complaint was profane or abusive language used during a collections call.
-This accounts just under about 15 percent of the total calls received.
+This accounts for just under about 15 percent of the total calls received.
 Calls before 8:00 A.M. or after 9:00 P.M. and threats of jails or violence round out the top four.

 Here are the steps you should follow if you think your rights have been violated during the collection process:

-Here is a quick list of a few practices that would violate your rights and give you reason to lodge a complaint with the FTC, CFPB or your state AG – at the very least.
-Again, keep in mind, that filing a complain isn’t enough to get you compensation if you feel like you are owed something for the abuse you faced.
-You also have to file case if you want to get compensation.
+Here is a quick list of a few practices that would violate your rights and give you a reason to lodge a complaint with the FTC, CFPB or your state AG – at the very least.
+Again, keep in mind, that filing a complaint isn’t enough to get you compensation if you feel like you are owed something for the abuse you faced.
+You also have to file a case if you want to get compensation.

 The following scenarios provide some clear examples of violations: